Facial harmony: what you need to know about it as a parent

 Key takeaways for parents

-The "good facial features/bad facial harmony" trend greatly oversimplifies the concept of beauty.
-Beauty is much more than symmetry and proportions â it's subjective and influenced by numerous factors, including camera angles.
+Beauty is much more than symmetry and proportions – it's subjective and influenced by numerous factors, including camera angles.

-Try to encourage your teen to celebrate their unique beauty and not to fixate on their features â remind them that confidence and self-love are the most attractive features of all based on genuine laws of attraction.Â
+Remind them that confidence and self-love are the most attractive features of all, based on genuine laws of attraction.

 Hopefully now, if your teen comes to you with questions about this trend or you want to discuss this trend with your teen, you'll be armed with the medical knowledge to help them understand the bigger picture.